Lunexa-AI/right-line/docs/project/MVP_ARCHITECTURE.md

 ### 2.4 Chunking & Embedding Strategy

+- **(NEW — PageIndex-Centric)**  The pipeline **always** calls **PageIndex OCR + Tree** during parsing.
+The returned markdown and hierarchical tree are stored in each parent document’s `extra.pageindex_*` fields.
+Chunking walks the PageIndex tree and creates chunks that align with node boundaries (never naïve sliding windows).
 - **Strategy**: Implement "Small-to-Big" retrieval.
     1.  **Chunking**: Documents are split into small, semantically coherent chunks (e.g., 256 tokens).
 Each chunk stores a reference to its parent document ID.
+If PageIndex data is present, node boundaries define the chunk breaks; otherwise we fall back to token-based windows.
     2.  **Embedding**: Only the small chunks are embedded and stored in Milvus.
     3.  **Retrieval**: The retrieval process (hybrid search + reranking) operates on these small chunks to find the most precise matches.
     4.  **Expansion**: Before passing the context to the synthesis LLM, the system fetches the full parent documents corresponding to the top-ranked small chunks.